Graduate

 Jiacheng Huang

-Jiacheng Huang is a first-year doctoral student at the Hubbard School.
+Jiacheng Huang is a second-year doctoral student at the Hubbard School.
 Prior to HSJMC, she earned her MS in media science from Boston University (2023).
-Her research focuses on computational methods and corporate social responsibility/advocacy.
-She has presented research at the Association for Education in Journalism and Mass Communication (AEJMC) and the International Communication Association (ICA).
+Her research focuses on algorithms and strategic communication.
+Most of her work either explores the intersectionality of these fields or falls into one of the two, mostly through computational methods.
+She has presented research at the Association for Education in Journalism and Mass Communication (AEJMC), the International Communication Association (ICA), and the International Public Relations Research Conference (IPRRC).
+She also received the Top Faculty Paper Award at the ICA, PR division, and the Fullintel Media Insights and Impact Award at IPRRC.

 Nicole Klevansakya